You’re going to love these moon phase activities for upper elementary and middle school!

 - Does the moon make its own light?
 Explain.

-2. MOON PHASE STORYBOARD ACTIVITY
+2. LUNAR PHASE STORYBOARD ACTIVITY

 Sometimes I feel like so many of our students are getting burned out with the constant use of technology.
 Especially this year!

-This story board activity is a great way to reinforce and assess the phases of the moon with a creative twist!
+This storyboard activity is a great way to reinforce and assess the phases of the moon with a creative twist!

 3. VOLLEYBALL MOON PHASE ACTIVITY

-The volleyball moon activity is a quick and easy way to demonstrate how the moon’s position relative to the Earth affects the phase we see.
+The volleyball moon activity is a quick and easy way to demonstrate how the moon’s position, relative to the Earth, affects the phase we see.

 This is especially good to do after students have learned to identify the phases of the moon.

-Materials: volleyball (from the PE department….), strong light source such as a spotlight or old fashioned overhead projector
+- strong light source, such as a spotlight or old fashioned overhead projector

 The set up for this is simple.
 Place the volleyball on one end of the room.
 Shine the bright light on the ball.